 The Asics Gel Venture 7 is an affordable trail runner best for less technical terrain.
 It's a great cross-over shoe and an excellent option for those wanting to get into trail running.
 While it's not the most technical performer, we were surprised at how well it did amongst much more expensive options that represent the best on the market.

 The Asics Venture takes us over snowy trails during the first snowfall of winter.
-The Best Buy award winner is best for flatter, rockier terrain, but it can still do it on sloppier surfaces.
+This ultra-affordable shoe is best for flatter, rockier terrain, but it can still do it on sloppier surfaces.
 Looking for a deal?
 Here it is!

 A look at the protective synthetic outer and mesh that keeps pesky trail debris out of the shoe.